- 56A façade 56m high in Abbeville

 The jewel in its crown?
 Notre-Dame cathedral in Amiens, of course, described as the "Pantheon of Gothic architecture" by Ruskin.
 But the Somme department has several other examples of this architecture famous for the light and airiness of its structures.

-its stroke of genius?
+Its stroke of genius?
 The invention of the Gothic vault which creates space, allowing light to flood in on all sides.

-Abbeville, in the west, is home to a masterpiece of Flamboyant Gothic: the collegiate church of Saint Wulfram.
+Abbeville, in the west, is home to a masterpiece of Flamboyant Gothic: the collegiate church of Saint Vulfran.
 Flying buttresses, huge windows, stone lacework and rose windows are all features of this architectural style.

 Chapel at Rue

 The chapel of the Holy Spirit at Rue is another treasure of Flamboyant Gothic architecture.
 Its decoration is rich and lavish, in the Flemish style.
 The vaults are adorned with magnificent hanging keystones.
 The Treasury is sublime.